riban-bw/modular/README.md

 ## Usage

-Note: All signals are digital and virtual (except audio input and output) but to provide familiar experience we refer to control voltages (CV), voltage control, etc. throughout this document.
+Note: All signals are digital and virtual (except audio input and output) but to provide familiar experience we may refer to control voltages (CV), voltage control, etc. throughout this document.
 Similarly, there are no physical cables but we sometimes refer to connections between inputs and outputs as cables.

 Each panel has input and output buttons representing audio and CV ports.
 By default, inputs will glow blue and outputs will glow green.
 (This may be changed via configuration.)
 Connected inputs and outputs glow brighter than unconnected inputs and outputs.

 Pressing an output button will select the output, flash the light in its button and flash any connected inputs' buttons.
 Pressing the button again will deselect it.
-Similarly pressing an input button will select it and indicate any connected output.
+Similarly pressing an input button will select it and indicate any connected outputs.
 When an input (or output) is selected, pressing an output (or input) button will make a _cable_ connection between them.
 If a cable is already connected then it will be removed.

 Adjusting a knob, switch, etc. will adjust the associated parameter, e.g. VCO frequency.